Saturday, December 21, 2013

 All campus parking will be free, and all parking areas, except the area near the ROTC buildings will be open to the public.
-Please note that the road leading from the Waiʻalae entrance will be closed.
+Please note that the road leading from the Waiʻalae gate entrance will be closed once the parking structure is full.
 The road will reopen following the ceremony for exiting only.
 Plan to arrive early, as there will be considerable congestion surrounding the campus entrances.
 Those needing disability parking are especially encouraged to arrive early

 All candidates must have cap, gown and hood in order to participate.
 Please obtain the appropriate hood in advance from the UH Bookstore.
 We ask that you refrain from decorating your cap with items that will obstruct the view of your fellow candidates.